moxuse/Kusabi/README.md

 # Kusabi

-Kusabi is the project that aiming to build an application that provides try and error environment for building 3D graphics in WebGL quickly.
+Kusabi is the project that aiming to build an application provides try and error environment for building 3D graphics in WebGL quickly.
 Kusabi takes advantage of [PureScript](http://www.purescript.org) AltJS and [Three.js](https://threejs.org) the library for WebGL.
 Kusabi consists of editor, render view and communication way of PureScript's compiling process with.
-Compose graphics by PureScript functions on the editor, you can get rendering result in the render view repetitive.
+Compose graphics by PureScript functions on the editor, you can get result of rendering on the render view repetitively.

 ## Yodaka

 PureScript functions for using in Kusabi appication.
-It helps composing threejs rendering.
+It helps composing WebGL scene rendering with threejs.

 For more details, see [README of Yodaka's repo](https://github.com/moxuse/Yodaka)